 • We support the NHS Test and Trace scheme – if you’re visiting us but don’t have a booking, please scan in and out via the displayed posters or click HERE

 • Regular cleaning & sanitisation carried out.
 We’re using Zoono on all contact surfaces, as used on the national rail network.

 - Do I need to wear a face covering?

-Government regulations require the wearing of a face covering when using public transport, other than: children under the age of 11; you are travelling in a compartment style carriage with members of your same household or support bubble; you are unable to wear a face covering for health reasons; you are eating or drinking; to take medication; you are travelling with, or providing assistance to, someone who relies on lip reading to communicate.
+Government regulations require the wearing of a face covering when using public transport, when visiting the railway museum, or when in buildings, unless: for children under the age of 11; you are travelling in a compartment style carriage only with members of your own household or support bubble; you are unable to wear a face covering for health reasons; you are eating or drinking; to take medication; you are travelling with, or providing assistance to, someone who relies on lip reading to communicate.
 If you do not have a face covering, disposable masks will be available for purchase on arrival.

 - Are there discounts on admission?

 The K&ESR is a registered charity that relies on the support of our members, donors and visitors to enable us to continue our work.
 Whilst the vast majority of our staff are volunteers, it still costs around £2 million each year to operate the railway.
 Although our admission prices barely cover the cost of operating our trains, we’re keen to ensure we make the K&ESR a welcoming and affordable place to visit.
 We offer a range of memberships which offer great value – join online HERE

 - Is there any reason why I should not visit?

 We respectfully ask that everyone take responsibility for their own health before visiting.
 Please do not visit if you are experiencing symptoms of COVID-19 or have any underlying health conditions that might put you at risk.
 It is your responsibility to make the right choice for yourself and others around you.
 Please follow the government advice https://www.gov.uk/coronavirus